 - 58% of candidates surveyed are comfortable interacting with AI technologies to answer initial questions

 - 66% are comfortable with AI used to schedule interviews

 - 60% are comfortable with AI technologies used for skills assessments

 When it comes to more advanced AI technologies, widespread acceptance is not yet there.
 The Modern Hire research indicated that just 6% of candidates are comfortable being evaluated using facial recognition technology.
 And, candidates are in agreement on this point: A large majority (82%) say they want to be made aware by the hiring organization that they are interacting with AI.

 Candidates are optimistic about the role of AI in reducing bias and discrimination in hiring.
 Among candidates who have said they’ve experienced discrimination in hiring:

 - 56% believe AI may be less biased than human recruiters

 - 49% believe AI may improve their chances of getting hired

-Despite initial speculation that AI could take the place of recruiters, most TA professionals do not have this concern.
+Despite initial speculation that AI could take the place of recruiters, TA professionals do should not be concerned.
 Ninety-three percent believe AI helps them in their role, and 88% say AI technologies strengthen the recruiter’s role.

 Recruiters are using AI to enhance their ability to provide the ideal candidate experience by: